RogerParkinson/ESP8266-automation/README.md

 `$sources = array("test" => "123","pond" => "16058556","backdoor" => "8442031", "mailbox" => "8425573");`

 The values it is mapping against are the unique id of each ESP8266 obtained from the `ESP.getChipId()` call.
 If there is no mapping value the unmapped value appears in the log.

+The same thing appears in the processevent.php file where the message source name is used to decide hether to sound the chime or not.
+You can customise this as needed.

 To log the time properly you must ensure the BeagleBone's clock is set correctly. there is help on how to do this [here](http://derekmolloy.ie/automatically-setting-the-beaglebone-black-time-using-ntp/) however I had to use usr/sbin/ntp rather than usr/bin/ntp on my system.